Leonard Fournette: 2018 season

 Fournette injured his hamstring during the season-opening 20–15 victory over the New York Giants.
 He missed the next two games before returning against the Jets, where he aggravated the injury and was ruled out indefinitely.
 After missing four more games, Fournette returned against the division rival Indianapolis Colts, rushing for 53 yards and a touchdown with 56 receiving yards and a receiving touchdown as the Jaguars lost 29–26.
 Against the Bills, Fournette had his best game of the season, rushing for 95 yards and two touchdowns.
 However, after a Donte Moncrief reception that was initially ruled a touchdown in the third quarter, Fournette got into a fistfight with Bills defender Shaq Lawson as part of a brawl that broke out between the Jaguars and Bills, and the two were subsequently ejected from the game.
 Without Fournette, the Jaguars lost 24–21.
 He was suspended one game the following day for the fight.

-Fournette finished the 2018 season with 133 carries for 439 yards and five touchdowns to go along with 22 receptions for 185 yards and a touchdown in eight games and starts.
+Fournette finished his second professional season with 133 carries for 439 yards and five touchdowns to go along with 22 receptions for 185 yards and a touchdown in eight games and starts.